 The price is coherent with the rest of the marketing mix, and represents a wine of this category with a value of less than $10.
-However, it still remained a little bit more expansive than budget wines, and this is justified by the fact that the brands offers a new type of value.
+However, it still remained a little bit more expensive than budget wines, and this is justified by the fact that the brands offers a new type of value.

 Results and conclusion